Stratification of the fourth secant variety of Veronese variety via the symmetric rank

 We like to stress here that the defining ideals of $\sigma_2(X_{1,d})$ and $\sigma_3(X_{2,d})$ are known (see \cite{k} and \cite{o} respectively) and this allows the authors of \cite{bgi} to give algorithms for the $X$-rank of points in $\sigma_s(X)$ with $s=2,3$.
 Given an element $P\in \mathbb{P}^n$ they can firstly check if its $X$-border rank is actually either $2$ or $3$, and then they can produce the algorithm for the computation of the $X$-rank of $P$.
-Unfortunately, on our knowledge, equations defining $\sigma_4(X_{3,d})$ at least set-theoretically are not known yet, therefore we could write algorithms for the $X$-rank of an element $P\in\sigma_4(X)$ but only if we already know by other reason that $b_X(P)=4$.
+Unfortunately, at our knowledge, equations defining $\sigma_4(X_{3,d})$ at least set-theoretically are not known yet, therefore we could write algorithms for the $X$-rank of an element $P\in\sigma_4(X)$ only if we already knew in some way that $b_X(P)=4$.